luca-saccilotto/multinational-retail-data-centralisation/README.md

-# AiCore Scenario - Data Handling
+# AiCore Scenario - Multinational Data Centralisation System

 This project aims to develop a data management system for a multinational company.
 In particular, this organization operates in various countries, but its data is currently spread across multiple sources, making it challenging to access and analyze.